Skip to content

 Labels

 disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it. final-comment-period In the final comment period and will be merged soon unless new substantive objections are raised.
 S-waiting-on-review Status: Awaiting review from the assignee but also interested parties.
-T-lang Relevant to the language team, which will review and decide on the PR/issue.
+T-lang Relevant to the language team

 Projects